 There are a few different ways to add a contact form to your WordPress site.
 In this article, we’ll show you everything you need to know about contact forms, including how to create them, embed them, and secure them.

-Continue reading → How to Create & Add a Contact Form to a WordPress Page
+Continue reading → How to Create and Add a Contact Form in WordPress

 A First Contentful Paint (FCP) score gives you an indication of how much time it takes your site to render.
 A poor score means your visitors are likely having to wait longer than they should.

 Fortunately, there are steps you can take to improve this.
 By optimizing your website’s resources, you can ensure that your content loads quickly and keeps users engaged.